 The logistics footprint is the size of logistical support that businesses require in order to move a product to the customer.
 The footprint includes all the activities that are undertaken to maintain these logistic operations.
-For instance: people, transportation, fuel, and equipment.
-But it is warehouses that play a particularly important role for a company’s logistics footprint.
+For instance, people, transportation, fuel, and equipment.
+But it is warehouses that play a particularly important role in a company’s logistics footprint.

 Logistics, simply put, is the management of materials and their distribution.
 Within the supply chain, logistics is the link between the suppliers and the customers.

 Therefore, the logistics footprint accounts for all the activities that are required for the finished product to be ready and delivered to the customer.
 This can include the warehousing of raw material, work in progress, and finished goods inventory.
 Furthermore, it can include the geographical location of production and storage of goods.

 The logistic footprint is thereby part of the supply chain ecosystem.
 Therefore, reducing the logistics footprint can be crucial for increasing a company’s competitiveness.